 Make some good friends in jail?
 Trying to say wassup to an inmate you met while you were incarcerated?
 Post a message to them below.

-Say wassup to people locked up at Washington County Detention Center
+Send a message to people incarcerated at Washington County Detention Center

 Links and Resources

 Washington County Detention Center Inmate Inquiry Link